Welcome to our last post in our blog series, What to Know Before Meeting with a Divorce Attorney.

 – You and your divorce attorney, together, create a plan on how to proceed with your divorce that incorporates your goals and meets your needs.

-*NOTE: If your divorce attorney hasn’t asked about your goals by the intake appointment, that’s a BIG red flag and it’d be advantageous to reconsider your decision to hire him/her.
+*NOTE: If your divorce attorney hasn’t asked about your goals by the intake appointment, that’s a BIG red flag and it’d be advantageous to evaluate your decision to hire him/her.

-Tip # 2: Be Prepared to Offer Personal Information
+Tip # 2: When meeting with a Divorce Attorney, Be Prepared to Offer Personal Information.

 As discussed briefly in our previous post, your divorce attorney will want to collect information about a wide variety of topics that may pertain to your divorce at the intake appointment.
 Aside from core issues, like your property, debts, incomes, and children, often times more uncomfortable and private issues arise, like domestic abuse, drug & alcohol use, mental health issues, etc… It’s easy to feel like your being judged and that your life is under a microscope when you’re being asked such questions by an outsider.